Social selling on LinkedIn is a powerful tactic for bringing in new leads and business opportunities.

 “You’ve got to make it more about them and less about you.
 Talk about who you help, how you help them, what you can help the new customer achieve, and include someone you’ve helped that they’ll recognise.”

-For starters, it should make you come across as relatable, knowledgeable, and friendly.
+For starters, it must make you come across as relatable, knowledgeable, and friendly.
 And it should make it easy for visitors to learn more about your B2B business and get in touch.

 Let’s go over how to fill out the sections of your profile to accomplish these goals:

-Be sure to include keywords that your target audience is searching for.
-This will make your profile more discoverable to leads.
+Include keywords that your target audience is searching for.
+This will make your profile more discoverable.

-The summary is a great place to explain your value to your visitors.
+The LinkedIn summary is a great place to explain your value to your visitors.

 To get the most out of this section, include three to five sentences that describe: